webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 latter does not provide a means of conveying the signing key, which would be necessary for this application.

+Request signing shares much in common with client-vended tokens
+{{client-token}}, but it removes any possibility of token reuse in the interests of security.

-Request signing has several limitations:
+Request signing has a few shortcomings:

 * Deciding what to sign is challenging.
 Signing only the body of a message is not sufficient to prevent message replay attacks.